jeffgrann/mimeTypes/README.md

 ##### To test the client side:

+1. Copy `mimeTypesTest.waPage` into your Wakanda project's WebFolder.
+2. Copy `testCases.js` into the `scripts` folder in your Wakanda project's WebFolder.
-1. In Wakanda Studio, open WebFolder/index/index.html.
+3. In Wakanda Studio, open `mimeTypesTest.waPage`.
-2. Click Run.
-The results should appear in your browser.
+4. Click Run File.
+The results should appear in your web browser.

 ##### To test the server side:

+1. Copy `testCases.js` into your Wakanda project's `Modules` folder.
+2. Copy `test.js` into your Wakanda project as a server-side script.
-1. In Wakanda Studio, open scripts/test.js.
+3. In Wakanda Studio, open `test.js`.
-2. Click Run File.
-The results should appear in your browser.
+4. Click Run File.
+Doing so will create a `testResults.html` file in the same location as the `test.js` file.
+The results should appear in your browser automatically.
+If they do not, open the `testResults.html` file.

 <a id="CONTRIBUTIONS"></a>
 Contributions
 -------------
-If you contribute to this library, just modify `WebFolder/scripts/mimeTypes.js` and `WebFolder/scripts/testCases.js` or `Modules/mimeTypes.js` and `Modules/testCases.js` and send a pull request.
+If you contribute to this library, just modify `mimeTypes.js` and `testCases.js` and send a pull request.
 Please remember to update the markdown if the public interface changes.

 <a id="LICENSE"></a>
 License